 Physical damage is a segment of trucking insurance that deals with the repair or replacement of a vehicle or its parts during accidents.
 The physical damage coverage usually extends to collisions with other objects or vehicles, as well as when the vehicle overturns.

 Depending on the extent of coverage or the state where the insurance is acquired, physical damage may also pay when the vehicle is stolen.

-Motor truck cargo insurance helps the owner operator make sure that the freight carried by the truck is protected.
-In any unfortunate instance that the freight gets lost or gets damaged by an accidents, fires, or flooding, the insurance policy covers the liability.
+Motor truck cargo insurance helps the owner-operator make sure that the freight carried by the truck is protected.
+In an unfortunate instance that the freight gets lost or gets damaged by an accident, fire, or flooding, the insurance policy covers the liability.

-There are insurance companies that provide coverage extending to cleaning up the freight if they get disposed in a waterway or roadway.
-Moreover, owner operators can request help through their agents to extend coverage to costs and labor, legal expenses for claims, settlement of claims, and freight charges during claims.
+There are insurance companies that provide coverage extending to cleaning up the freight if they get disposed of in a waterway or roadway.
+Moreover, owner-operators can request help through their agents to extend coverage to costs and labor, legal expenses for claims, settlement of claims, and freight charges during claims.